Trey Burke: Stockton Kings (2022–2023)

 On December 9, 2022, Burke was acquired by the Stockton Kings of the NBA G League.

 Mexico City Capitanes (2023)

 On August 8, 2023, the Golden State Warriors held a free agent workout with Burke.
 On October 23, Burke's rights were traded to the Mexico City Capitanes.
 During the 2023 NBA G League Showcase, Burke suffered a season-ending injury.
 On December 8, 2023, he was added to the Season-Ending Injury list.

 Mets de Guaynabo (2024)

 On July 23, 2024, Burke signed with the Mets de Guaynabo of the Baloncesto Superior Nacional.

 Return to Mexico City (2024–2025)

 On October 28, 2024, Burke returned to the Capitanes.
 On February 7, 2025, he parted ways with the team.

-Guangdong Southern Tigers (2025–present)
+Guangdong Southern Tigers (2025)

 On February 7, 2025, Burke signed with the Guangdong Southern Tigers of the Chinese Basketball Association (CBA).
 On February 25, the team completed the registration of Trey Burke.